GoktugGuvercin/Convolutional-Neural-Networks/Convolution vs Transformer/README.md

 ## Reported Deficiencies in Convolutional Architectures:

 * Fully-convolutional neural networks can learn powerful feature representations, but they have difficulty to extract long-range dependencies [1, 2].
 In other words, what they learn is not so global, actually more local-based.
 The main reason why this happens is that the performance of convolutional architectures is limited to localized receptive fields.

 * At this point, enlarging the receptive field per feature helps to cover long-range contextual learning.
-Atrous convolution [3, 4] is one of the strategies used to solve this problem;
+Atrous convolution [3, 4] is one of the strategies used to solve this problem; however, receptive fields of extracted feature maps are not still broadscale enough, which may affect the segmentation and detection of small regions adversely.
+Self attention modules [5, 6] combined with convolutional layers can highlight low-level details, help to concentrate on small-scale structures, and make non-local modeling easier.

-  however, receptive fields of extracted feature maps are not still broadscale enough, which may affect the segmentation and detection of small regions adversely.
-Self attention modules [5, 6] combined with convolutional layers can highlight low-level details, help to concantrate on small-scale structures, and make non-local modeling easier.
+* Using  transformer-based architectures as a backbone encoder starts to be strong alternative to their convolutional counterparts, because they are capable of learning long-range features and encoding global context of input image easier and more effective [7].
+The main methodology lying behind them is to convert images into a sequence of 1D patch embeddings and then process them by a series of transformer blocks composed of multi-head self attention layers and MLP modules.
+This approach helps to learn long-range and multi-scale representations in a better way.
+Depending on how the patches are created, transformer models can be applicable to both 2D and also 3D cases.

 ## References: